 There are a few rooms on the ground floor but most of the rooms are located on floors 2-5.
 The Element Miami International Airport has actually two elevator lobbies.
 The main lobby is just to the left after the front desk and all the way to the end.
 The other one is walking down the long hallway to your right and a single elevator will be located pretty much all the way down of this hallway.

 I try to get rooms on the west side of the hotel.
 If you stand in front of the hotel, outside the main entrance, and look at the hotel.
 This would be all rooms from the main entrance up and to the left.
 From here you have the closest way to walk from the parking spot to the elevator and then to the room.
 There is also a second entrance on the west side of the building.
 Their best rooms are the corner rooms which they call “Executive Suite”.

 Besides having a terrible service, they are actually very generous if it comes to upgrades.
 If the Executive Suite is available during my reservation, I get upgraded if I ask during check-in.
 But I have to ask.

 2 Queen Studio

 During my first ever stay at the Element Miami International Airport, I stayed in this room type as nothing else was available.
 The room was located on the 4th floor right across from the elevator.
 Once I opened the door, I was positively surprised about the room.

 It’s a pretty spacious studio room with everything you need for an extended stay.
-The room had a fully stocked kitchen with everything you need: Silverware, dishes, dishwasher, sink, microwave, cooktop and a huge refrigerator with ice chest and ice maker.
+The room had a fully stocked kitchen with everything you need: Silverware, dishes, dishwasher, sink, microwave, cooktop, and a huge refrigerator with an ice chest and ice maker.

 My room had two queen beds which were facing the window towards the south-side.
 Between the beds was a nightstand with a lamp and alarm clock.